High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

+We shall ultimately show that the limiting behaviour of the critical points of $X$ depends only on the component $ X^L$, so we study it first.

-0.1truein {\it (iii) A limit theorem for the criticial points of $X^L$.} We start by noting that it follows from the form of the characteristic function \eqref{XL:charfn} and the definition \eqref{e:levy.X} that $X^L$ can, in law, be written as
+\item[(iii)] \textit{A limit theorem for the critical points of $X^L$.} We start by noting that it follows from the form of the characteristic function (\ref{XLcharfn}) and the definition (\ref{elevyX}) that $X^L$ can, in law, be written as

-where $N$ is a Poisson random variable with mean $\theta$ given by \eqref{e:finite.levy}, independent of an i.i.d. sequence of random pairs $\bigl((X_m,S_m)\bigr),\, m=1,2,\ldots\bigr)$ taking values in $(\bbr\setminus\{ 0\})\times S$ with the common law $\theta^{-1}F$ restricted to the set
+where $N$ is a Poisson random variable with mean $\theta$ given by (\ref{efinitelevy}), independent of an i.i.d. sequence of random pairs $((X_m,S_m)), m=1,2,\ldots)$ taking values in $(\bbr\setminus\{ 0\})\times S$ with the common law $\theta^{-1}F$ restricted to the set